 Heat Vulnerability Indices enable planning for extreme temperatures

-Most cities face substantial variation in intra-city vulnerability to heat0F.
-The discourse in public agencies and academic literature around thermal vulnerability focuses on extreme heat, even though the mortality rate from extreme cold is nearly double that of extreme heat (Berko et al. 2014).
+Most cities face substantial variation in intra-city vulnerability to extreme temperatures.
+The discourse in public agencies and academic literature around thermal vulnerability focuses on extreme heat, even though the mortality rate from extreme cold is significantly higher than that of extreme heat (Berko et al. 2014).
 In principle, many of the socioeconomic vulnerabilities contributing to heat-related illness and death also apply to extreme cold.
 Many cities and other jurisdictions use heat vulnerability indices (HVI) to better allocate resources on emergency response to heat, such as the location of cooling centers (Reid et al. 2009; Rinner et al. 2010; Uejio et al. 2011; Nayak et al. 2018).
 An HVI is typically a weighted sum of variables related to heat vulnerability such as income or poverty level, age, social isolation, and land cover characteristics calculated at a localized level like census tract.

 HVI seldom include variables related to the local building stock.
 However, building characteristics, including level of insulation, presence of HVAC, and air tightness, can exacerbate or mitigate occupant exposure to heat.
 Indoor exposure, particularly at home, accounts for a sizable portion, 38-85%, of heat-related deaths (Fouillet et al. 2006; Wheeler et al. 2013; Iverson et al. 2020).
 An individual will on average spend around 67% of their time in a residence (Klepeis et al. 2001).
 This proportion is even higher for vulnerable populations such as infants and the elderly, who on average spend 89% and 78% of their time in a residence respectively (Matz et al. 2014).

 A review by Samuelson et al. (Samuelson et al. 2020), found that out of 20 HVI’s from different cities and regions, eight included the year of construction, nine included central air-conditioning (AC) ownership, three included floor of residence, and one included rooftop albedo and thermal mass.
-Many building characteristics that could potentially impact indoor heat exposure such as orientation, envelope properties, and typology are not included.
+Many building characteristics that could potentially impact indoor heat exposure such as orientation, envelope properties, and construction type, such as detached single-family or high-rise multifamily, are not included.
 City-level tax assessor data typically records year of construction and the presence of central AC at the parcel level, so these variables are attractive proxies for the contribution of the built environment.
 However, there is no obvious link between these variables and heat vulnerability.

 HVI for New York State (Nayak et al. 2018) and the cities of Toronto (Rinner et al. 2010) and Philadelphia (Uejio et al. 2011) all considered older homes to have a higher risk for heat exposure due to a presumption of lack of insulation, lower likelihood of AC, and correlation with other risk factors like poverty.
 However, several studies monitoring indoor temperatures in European residences found that older buildings had, in summer, significantly cooler temperatures than newer ones (Beizaee, Lomas, and Firth 2013; Maivel, Kurnitski, and Kalamees 2015; Pathan et al. 2017), perhaps because of the thermal mass properties of stone construction typical of older European homes.
 Temperature monitoring in American residential buildings did not find a strong correlation between construction age and measured indoor temperature during times the home was actively heated or cooled (Booten et al. 2017).
-A simulation-based comparison of housing archetypes in Boston found older typologies had lower maximum indoor temperatures (Samuelson et al. 2020).
+A simulation-based comparison of representative housing models in Boston found older typologies had lower maximum indoor temperatures (Samuelson et al. 2020).
 These studies demonstrate that construction age alone cannot capture indoor heat exposure.